-Harrodian has a clear set of values and standards and these will be upheld and demonstrated throughout all aspects of School life.
+Harrodian has a clear set of values and standards and these will be upheld and demonstrated throughout all aspects of school life.
 The School has a Behaviour Policy and Anti-Bullying Policy.

-The PSHE and RSE curriculum covers the following issues according to the age and stage of development of the pupils:
+The Relationships, Sex and Health Education Policy covers the following issues according to the age and stage of development of the pupils: